farnikn/farnikn.github.io/_posts/2018-10-18-non_markov.md

  	- stochastic processes
 ---

 A brief review of random walks in cosmology and generating non-Markovian random walks based on Cholesky decomposition.
-This review is based on one of my papers originally published as: <i>The Excursion set approach: Stratonovich approximation and Cholesky decomposition</i>
+This review is based on one of my papers originally published as: The Excursion set approach: Stratonovich approximation and Cholesky decomposition
 Nikakhtar et al. MNRAS 478 (4), 5296–5300 (2018), [arXiv](https://arxiv.org/abs/1802.04207)

 # Cosmological motivation: